Cosmetic Product Liability Insurance

 $5,200 and above

-A small-batch skincare line selling primarily online with no active pharmaceutical-grade ingredients might pay approximately $1,396 annually.
+An established skincare brand doing around $150,000 in annual sales, selling primarily online with no active pharmaceutical-grade ingredients, might pay roughly $1,400 to $2,000 annually.
 A mid-size brand selling through wholesale accounts with $2M in annual revenue, carrying retinol and AHA products, will pay considerably more and should expect it.

 A $1M per occurrence / $1M aggregate limit is the baseline Amazon minimum; most retail chain agreements push that to $2M aggregate, so structuring at $1M/$2M from the start avoids having to rebuild the policy when a retail account comes in.
 Umbrella or excess liability can sit above those limits if your exposure has grown.